liamodwyer/github-pages/_workshop/getting-started-with-git.md

 ```
 Now the response includes the .git folder is.
 That is where all of the revision history for this repository will live)

-Now that our folder is a git project we can check its current status (we’ll be doing this a lot).
+Now that our folder is a Git project we can check its current status (we’ll be doing this a lot).
 ```
 $ git status
   On branch master